>> Features and Comparisons

 of Toronto Central Council (TCC) use these tools?

 Yes.
-All SVP conferences are welcome to use these
+All SSVP conferences are welcome to use these

 tools, although the following should be noted: